Star Awards 2022

-The 27th edition of the Star Awards, Star Awards 2022 (红星大奖2022) is a television award ceremony that honoured the best in Singaporean television released between January and December 2021.
-The ceremony was held in Singapore on 24 April 2022 at the MES Theatre @ Mediacorp and was hosted by Chen Hanwei.
+The Star Awards 2022 ceremony (红星大奖2022), the 27th edition of Star Awards, presented by the Mediacorp, took place on 24 April 2022 at MES Theatre @ Mediacorp.
+During the gala, Mediacorp presented Star Awards in 15 categories honoring Mediacorp's employees, minor awards in six categories and sponsored awards in one category.
+Chen Hanwei hosted the show.

-Romantic drama My Star Bride won a leading three awards including the Best Drama Serial, followed by Recipe Of Life winning two awards for the lead acting roles respectively by Chen's seventh and Huang Biren's fourth, the latter tying Zoe Tay's most number of Best Actress' wins.
-Five other shows won one award each, including Jeffrey Xu's first acting career win for Star Awards for Best Supporting Actor in his role in The Takedown, and Star Awards 2021 winning its ninth Variety Special.
+Romantic drama My Star Bride won a leading three awards including the Best Drama Serial.
+Other winners included Recipe Of Life winning two awards; five other shows won one award each.

-Two celebrities, Dennis Chew and Zheng Geping were conferred the All-time Favourite Artiste, while Felicia Chin and Rebecca Lim won their tenth Top 10 Most Favourite Artiste, the latter being the ninth celebrity to win the Top 10 award for ten consecutive times.
-Two celebrities, Chantalle Ng and Brandon Wong, won their first Top 10 Award this year, the latter being his first nomination in the category after 27 years of his tenure at Mediacorp.
+Two artisites Dennis Chew and Zheng Geping were conferred the All-time Favourite Artiste, while Felicia Chin and Rebecca Lim won their tenth Top 10 Most Favourite Artiste, the latter being the ninth celebrity to win the Top 10 award for ten consecutive times.

 Telecast

 The 2022 ceremony was broadcast live on meWATCH, Mediacorp Channel U, Mediacorp Channel 8 and YouTube from 7pm to 10pm on 24 April 2022.
 There was an exclusive live commentary broadcast on meWATCH from 3:30pm to 10:30pm.
 A repeat telecast of the Star Awards 2022 will be aired from 2pm to 6.30pm on 1 May 2022 on Mediacorp Channel 8.